makspll/bevy_mod_scripting/docs/src/Summary/controlling-script-bindings.md

 These wrappers enable us to safely interact with bevy, and claim any necessary mutex'es on `Resources`, `Components` or `Allocations`.

-The `GetInnerTypeDependencies`, trait is simply a local trait alias for `GetTypeRegistration` with less strict type requirements.
+The `GetTypeDependencies`, trait is simply a local trait alias for `GetTypeRegistration` with less strict type requirements.
 It allows us to register all the types necessary for the function calls, so that you don't have to register anything manually.
 If your type implements `GetTypeRegistration` you should not face any issues on this front.

 ## Registering Script Functions